MarikoSakuragi/BHA-2022/week6/index.md

 <br/>
 ### BioLab (DIY Lab)
 ・It is small compared to Iwasaki lab.<br/>
-・Basically, all lab machines in our lab are one, except of incubators.<br/>
+・Basically, all lab machines in our lab are just one, except of the incubators.<br/>
 ・There are few caution statements, notes, and lists for preventing faults or managing lab stuffs.<br/>
 ・We focus on not one organism (such as cyanobacteria) but treat many types of organisms. <br/>
 ・Normal microscopes? (upright microscope and inverted microscope)<br/>